Tanmoy-Rath/gettingandcleaningdata/CODE-BOOK.md

 The remaining columns are measurements taken by the smartphone for each Subject and Activity.
 They have been named based on what they measure or how they are measured.
 > e.g. **angle.tBodyAccJerkMean..gravityMean.** : is the data variable (or column), containing the angle between mean of linear acceleration of body and mean of gravity component of acceleration. see **_Abbreviations explained_** for more details.

+The column names are listed below along with their column numbers within [ ]

 * **`[3] tBodyAcc.mean...X`**
 * **`[4] tBodyAcc.mean...Y`**
 * **`[5] tBodyAcc.mean...Z`**